 The personal injury claims process can be settled quickly if you accept the first offer from the insurance company, however, an experienced lawyer will advise against this.
 Most insurers are usually looking for a quick way to settle the claim by making a lowball offer.

-Having a licensed New Jersey personal injury lawyer from Lynch Law Firm working on your behalf could be beneficial to the outcome of your claim.
+Having a licensed New Jersey personal injury lawyer from Lynch Law Firm, PC working on your behalf could be beneficial to the outcome of your claim.
 Below, we discuss different ways your claim could be held up, along with some helpful tips to avoid the delays.

 Common Causes for Delays